apache/couchdb/share/doc/src/api/database/temp-views.rst

 ==================

 .. http:post:: /{db}/_temp_view
+  :synopsis: Executes a given view function for all documents and returns the result

   Creates (and executes) a temporary view based on the view function supplied in the JSON request.